AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

 Although you don’t need to be an AARP member to sign up for auto insurance with The Hartford, its unique senior program is exclusive to AARP members.
-The AARP auto insurance program with The Hartford is our No. 1 choice for its wide range of coverage options, discounts, benefits, and customer support services for seniors specifically.
+We like the AARP auto insurance program with The Hartford for its wide range of coverage options, discounts, benefits, and customer support services for seniors specifically.

 • pro